dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 Like the parabola 𝑥(6−𝑥), this energy has one extremum.
 For the parabola, the extremum was a maximum; here, it is a minimum.
 Also similar to the parabola, this energy has two pieces connected by a commutative operation.
 For the parabola, the operation was multiplication; here, it is addition.

-Continuing the analogy, if we find a symmetry operation that transposes 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae
+Continuing the analogy, if we find a symmetry operation that transposes

-72

-3 Symmetry and conservation

 the two pieces, then the speed preserved by the operation will be the minimum-energy speed.